 If a situation arises during the middle of the semester that will prevent the completion of coursework, a student may seek a Medical/Compassionate Withdrawal.
-This process is coordinated through the College of Liberal Arts and Sciences and information about the procedures can be found on their website.
-It is advised that you discuss the need to pursue this process with the Graduate Programs Coordinator prior to initiating to see if there are other options that might work as well, including discussing possible accommodations with course instructors and your research advisor.
+This process is coordinated through The College of Liberal Arts and Sciences and information about the procedures can be found on their website.
+It is advised that students discuss the need to pursue this process with the Graduate Programs Coordinator prior to initiating to see if there are alternate options, including discussing possible accommodations with course instructors and/or the research advisor.